Who I Am

 I married my high school sweetheart.
 We had a wonderful life in our 20's and 30's, raising one son.
 Entering the "sandwich generation" in our 40's, there were a number of things that disrupted our life together.
 Alzheimer's showed it's head in my father-in-law, and eventually in my mother-in-law.
 At the same time we were dealing with the death of my dad from post-polio syndrome, and the death of my mom from breast cancer.
 While all that was running it's course, Jim (my husband) began showing signs of memory loss.

 Life was not all gloom and doom, however.
 We had many happy years together being physical in many different ways: camping, boating, water skiing, wind surfing, and scuba diving.
 I also was a craft person who sewed, quilted, made straw baskets, cross-stitched, and gardened.
-We had the fullest life that was possible for us and I have many happy memories to look back upon.
+We had the fullest life that was possible for us and I have many happy memories to look back on.

 Finding Hope & New Beginnings

 I will tell you about my experience and feelings and maybe that will help you on your journey.
 Living alone after Jim died was a new experience for me.
 I went from living at home to college, to marrying Jim.
 There was no time in between to see who I was as a "stand alone" person.
 I was lost at 63 years old.
 I had to experience and deal with my grief before I could begin to see where I was headed and what was important to me.
-I did realize fairly quickly that I wanted to pass on the knowledge I had gained in dementia caregiving so others would not have to start at ground zero as I had done.
+I did realize fairly quickly that I wanted to pass on the knowledge I had gained in dementia caregiving so others would not have to start at the beginning as I had done.
 Nineteen years gave me insight and a lot of tidbits to pass on.
 That led to co-authoring the book, and becoming a facilitator for support groups for the Alzheimer's Association!